 Methylcobalamin is the chemical name of vitamin B12.
 Just like the other B type vitamins, this is water-soluble.
 Vitamin B12 helps in maintaining a healthy nervous system.
 Having low levels of vitamin B12 may lead to various neurological problems.

 Fish, eggs, milk, and meat are rich in vitamin B12.

 Vitamin C plays an important role in improving a person’s overall health.
 Ascorbic acid is the chemical name.
 This helps in the production of collagen.
 It helps the body to heal the wounds.
 Vitamin C supports the blood vessels.
 It improves the immune system.
 Vitamin C provides antioxidants.

 If there is vitamin C deficiency, the body may take longer to heal wounds and have poor tissue growth.

 Vitamin C is found abundantly in fruits, especially citrus fruits and vegetables.

 Ergocalciferol is popularly called vitamin D. vitamin D is a fat-soluble vitamin.
-Vitamin D plays a vital role in helping the mineralization of the bone.
-Vitamin D deficiency would cause bone-related issues like rickets and soften the bones
+Vitamin D plays a vital role in helping the mineralisation of the bone.
+Vitamin D deficiency would cause bone-related issues like rickets and soften the bones.

 Vitamin D can be obtained naturally from the UVB rays of the sun.
 Fatty fish, eggs, and mushrooms are also consumed for vitamin D.